 This was Jan’s day!
 As a digital artist within a theme park in Belgium, he had to visit a theme park at all costs.
 And where better than Orlando, the theme park paradise?
 His choice was quickly made.
 Universal Studios had been on his bucket list for a long time.

 We bought our tickets online the night before.
 We left for the park an hour before opening time.
 When we arrived at Universal studios, everything went very smoothly.
-Everything was very well marked.
+We followed the parking guide for Universal Studios Orlando by fellow travel bloggers ‘Inside our suitcase’.
 We quickly found a parking space and walked to the entrance without any problems.
 There we had to wait until opening time.

 First we went to the beautiful themed wizarding world of Harry Potter, where we got to go on the first ride of the day on Harry Potter’s forbiden journey inside Hogwarts.
 This attraction was truly phenomenal.
 Then we strolled through the recreated village where you can find the best souvenir shops.
 Then we wanted to go on Hagrid’s Magical Creatures Motorbike Adventure, unfortunately this attraction remained closed all day.